DHBW-Experts/documents/UseCases/use_case_Authenticate-Email.md

     Given I am on the registration window.

   Scenario: verify my e-mail address successfully
-    Given I filled out my user profile
-    When I click on "Registrierung abschließen"
+    Given I entered my email and specified a password When I click on "Registrieren"
-    Then I am asked to enter a confirmation code that was sent to my e-mail address When I enter EXAMPLE_CODE in the textfield "Bestätigungscode" And I click on "Code überprüfen"
+    Then I will be logged out and asked to verify my email adress When I click on the link in the email I received Then I will be able to log in.
-    And the codes are similar
-    Then the homepage of the app is shown

   Scenario: failing to verify my e-mail address
-    Given I filled out my user profile
-    When I click on "Registrierung abschließen"
+    Given I entered my email and specified a password When I click on "Registrieren"
-    Then I am asked to enter a confirmation code that was sent to my e-mail address When I enter EXAMPLE_CODE in the textfield "Bestätigungscode" And I click on "Code überprüfen"
-    And the codes are not similar
-    Then a message is shown "Falscher Bestätigungscode" with buttons "Erneut senden" and "Zurück zur Registrierung"
+    Then I will be logged out and asked to verify my email adress When I try to login without verifying my email adress Then I will be logged out again.
 ```

 ## 2.2 Alternative Flows